Which Nature’s Recipe Formulas Get

 Free of any plant-based protein boosters, this looks like the profile of a wet product containing a significant amount of meat.

-Nature’s Recipe is a grain-inclusive wet dog food using a significant amount of named meat as its main source of animal protein, thus earning the brand 4.5 stars.
+Nature’s Recipe (in trays) is a grain-inclusive wet dog food using a significant amount of named meat as its dominant source of animal protein, thus earning the brand 5 stars.

 - Nature’s Recipe Dog Treats Recall (10/13/2012)